Party Walls in Texas

 In some circumstances, a wall or similar support structure will border, or extend across, two or more adjoining properties.
 This structure, called a party wall, creates certain rights and obligations among the adjoining landowners.

 This article will briefly examine party walls, their creation, and the rights and obligations of the owners of party walls.
-If, after reading the article, you have remaining questions regarding party walls in Austin, Pflugerville, or Round Rock, contact the
+If, after reading the article, you have remaining questions regarding party walls in Austin, Pflugerville, or Round Rock, contact the real estate attorneys

 at the Law Office of Farren Sheehan.